JorjaFox/website/_posts-old-blog/2011-04-21-the-talk-screencaps-clips.md

     - tv
 ---

-So ... there wasn't a whole lot new to learn from <em>The Talk</em>, but Jorja looked great!
+So ... there wasn't a whole lot new to learn from _The Talk_, but Jorja looked great!
 How great?

 <a href="https://jorjafox.net/gallery/tv/talkshow/20110421-thetalk/JorjaTheTalk.jpg"><img src="https://jorjafox.net/gallery/cache/tv/talkshow/20110421-thetalk/JorjaTheTalk_595.jpg" alt="Jorja on the Talk" /></a>